satvikkharb/Rock-Mine-Prediction-Classification-/README.md

 - This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 **Contact Information:**
-- For any questions or feedback, please contact [Your Email Address].
+- For any questions or feedback, please contact satvikkharb@gmail.com.